Most Probable Number (MPN) Test: Principle, Procedure, Results

 • Dipotassium hydrogen phosphate: 2 g

-• Gently shake the positive presumptive tubes to ensure proper mixing of the culture.
+• Prior to inoculation, shake the positive presumptive tubes gently to ensure a uniform distribution of bacteria.

-• Using an inoculating loop, streak a loopful of the culture onto the surface of the solidified EMB agar medium.
+• Using a sterile loop, streak a loopful of culture from the positive presumptive tube onto the solidified EMB agar surface.

-• Negative Colonies: These colonies differ from the typical and atypical colonies in their appearance.
+• Negative colonies: These colonies differ in appearance from both typical and atypical colonies and represent other bacterial species.

 Confirmed Test Result